DimWebDev/MCP-Travel-Agent/Planning.md

 ### Architecture Overview

 **Distributed MCP Server Orchestration:**
-GPT-4o-mini agent acts as intelligent, protocol-driven coordinator across specialized MCP servers, each handling domain-specific APIs and data sources.
-**Each MCP server declares its available tools at runtime via the MCP protocol.** The agent queries this registry, discovers tool capabilities dynamically, and selects and combines tools according to user context and intent.
-This dynamic, protocol-driven discovery and orchestration enables extensibility and true agent autonomy not achievable with static function-calling approaches.
+The MVP agent acts as a protocol-driven coordinator across specialized MCP servers, each handling domain-specific APIs and data sources.
+For each user query, the agent always follows the same structured workflow: geocoding, then POI search, then Wikipedia enrichment.
+Each MCP server exposes its tool(s) via the MCP protocol, and the agent invokes them in a fixed sequence.
+Dynamic tool selection and agent autonomy are planned for future phases, but are not part of the current implementation.
+This protocol-driven orchestration enables extensibility and future autonomy not achievable with static function-calling approaches.

 ### Component Tree & Mapping